mimr9/mimr9.github.io/projects/index.md

 ### Migim.ir

 A technology and programming blog that i make it for sharing and writing some of my opinion with everyone .
 This project is build base on wordpress.
 [More](http://migim.ir) .

+### Finds.ir

+An online service consist of: news, markets prices, photo channel, online market, wiki,... .
+I collaborate in this project as a seo consultant and a writter.
+[More](http://finds.ir) .

+### Findcar.ir

+An online car market and car blog.
+Like finds.ir I collaborate in this project as a seo consultant and a writter.
+[More](http://findcar.ir) .